Meshcloud/deployhero.github.io/deploying-to-cloud-foundry.md

 ## Pushing the Application

-If you take a look at the sample application we just cloned, you'll notice that it has a manifest.yml that describes the application to Cloud Foundry:
+If you take a look at the sample application we just cloned, you'll notice that it has a `manifest.yml` file that describes the application to Cloud Foundry:

 ```yml